Season of Judgment and Discernment: A List of Bad Doctrines and Practices

 My Take on the Shawn Bolz Situation

 This point goes along with the previous one.
 They can be restored to their relationship with Christ and fellowship in a church, but not to ministry.
 Very few exceptions exist.
 Do we restore child predators back into the nursery?
 No!
-They cannot be trusted, no matter how loudly they proclaim they repented and were healed through counseling.
+They cannot be trusted, no matter how loudly they proclaim they repented and were healed through counseling and miraculous, divine intervention.

 Restoring Fallen Church Leaders to Ministry?